Full-Fibre/R-developer-assessment/README.md

 * Are any of the nodes missing a `status` value?

 # Question 2
-* Which of the nodes in `nodes.csv` are not within 150 m of any other node?
+* Which of the nodes in `nodes.csv` are not within 150 m (straight line distance) of any other node?
     * Assume all values are in metres

 # Question 3